Ogrimagy/Shuffled-Frog-Leaping-Algorithm/README.md

 # Shuffled Frog Leaping Algorithm

-This repository contains the Shuffled Frog Leaping Algorithm.
+This repository contains the Shuffled Frog Leaping Algorithm implemented with java.